3.4 Psychosocial History, Adherence Barriers, and Access

 Key Takeaways

-- Psychosocial history is part of the official WCC Assessment domain.
+- Psychosocial history is part of the WCC Assessment domain.

-- Adherence barriers may include pain, depression, cognition, language, work demands, transportation, finances, supplies, caregiver availability, and health literacy.
+- Adherence barriers include pain, depression, cognition, language, work demands, transportation, finances, supply access, caregiver availability, and health literacy.

 - The exam favors practical barrier assessment over blaming the patient for nonadherence.

-- WCC scenario answers should connect psychosocial findings to education, referrals, product feasibility, and follow-up planning.
+- WCC scenario answers connect psychosocial findings to education, referrals, product feasibility, and follow-up planning.

 The Best Wound Plan Must Fit the Person

-The official WCC Assessment domain includes psychosocial history, which means the exam can test more than wound depth and drainage.
-A treatment plan fails when it ignores the person's life.
-Work schedule, caregiving, transportation, insurance, mood, cognition, housing, supplies, culture, and trust all affect whether wound care is realistic.
+The WCC Assessment domain includes psychosocial history, which means the exam can test far more than wound depth and drainage.
+A clinically perfect plan fails when it ignores the patient's life.
+Work schedule, caregiving load, transportation, insurance and cost, mood, cognition, housing, supply access, culture, and trust all decide whether wound care is realistic.
+The exam consistently frames "adherence" problems as barriers to assess, not character flaws.

-The word adherence should be handled carefully.
-A patient may miss dressing changes because the supply shipment failed, pain is uncontrolled, instructions were unclear, the dressing is too complex, the caregiver is unavailable, or the patient cannot see the wound.
-The WCC exam usually rewards assessment of the barrier, not blame.
+The word adherence deserves care.
+A patient may miss dressing changes because the supply shipment failed, pain is uncontrolled, instructions were unclear, the dressing is too complex, the caregiver is unavailable, or the patient physically cannot see or reach the wound.
+The exam rewards assessment of the cause rather than a label of "noncompliant."

 | Psychosocial Clue | Why It Affects Healing | WCC-Oriented Response |